certara/pyDarwin/docs/Troubleshooting.rst

 To parse the text in the initial estimates blocks (THETA, OMEGA, and SIGMA), the user MUST include token stem text as a comment (i.e., after ";") in the tokens file.
 There is no other way to identify which initial estimates are to be associated with which THETA.

-For example, if a token stem as two THETAs and the text in the $PK block is:
+For example, if a token stem has two THETAs and the text in the $PK block is:

 ::